Codexee/Iridium_Oxide_ASE.ipynb/paper.md

 The workflow was applied to a hydroxyl species adsorbed on a rutile IrO₂(110) surface at the o69 oxygen-bridge site.
 A finite cluster of 38 atoms was extracted from a periodic slab and capped with hydrogens.
 Orbital analysis identified the OH bonding orbital, nearby Ir d orbitals, and bridging O p orbitals as the most chemically relevant.

-An active space of 7 spatial orbitals (14 spin orbitals) was selected, leading to a 14-qubit Hamiltonian.
-One- and two-electron integrals were computed using PySCF [@PySCF] with a minimal basis set, and the Hamiltonian was mapped to qubits using the Jordan–Wigner transformation.
+An active space of 7 spatial orbitals (14 spin orbitals) was selected, corresponding to a 14-qubit Hamiltonian.
+One- and two-electron integrals can be computed using PySCF [@PySCF] with a minimal basis set, and the Hamiltonian mapped to qubits using the Jordan–Wigner transformation.

-The resulting Hamiltonian contains on the order of 10⁴ Pauli terms and was tested using VQE [@VQE] on both simulators and available quantum hardware.
-The measured ground-state energies were consistent with classical diagonalization within expected hardware error margins, confirming the correctness and usability of the generated Hamiltonian.
+The resulting Hamiltonian contains on the order of 10⁴ Pauli terms.
+This Hamiltonian has been validated separately using VQE [@VQE] on simulators and available quantum hardware, with ground-state energies consistent with classical diagonalization within expected hardware error margins, confirming the correctness and usability of the generated Hamiltonian.

 ## Availability